ruppinlab/madhitter/README.md

 ```bash
 $ conda install -c conda-forge pyscipopt
 ```
-The default versions of the packages are subject to change, so we cannot guarantee if this will always work, but if it is, then this can simplify the process by a lot.
+The default versions of the packages are subject to change, so we cannot guarantee that this will always work, but if it is, then this can simplify the process by a lot.

 #### Gurobi